 While it is true that the presumption imposed on tortious defendants is likely to be impossible to rebut, this is not a serious concern for at least three reasons.
 First, tort law limits the pool of actors that are subject to group causation theories.
-In concerted action, the pool is limited to those actors who agreed with, incited, and encouraged the injurers.
-118 In concurrent causes cases, the pool of defendants is limited to those who physically contributed to the harm (examples include polluting factories as in Tidal Oil or tortious actors whose fires merged).119 And, in alternative liability, the pool may be even more limited.
-120 Second, each of the injuring and non-injuring actors behaved tortiously.
-Finally, and perhaps more importantly, the imposition of liability fulfills two functions: it compensates the victim and incentivizes the actors to engage tortiously in the activity when doing so is welfare enhancing.
-The actors who behave tortiously take the risk that
+In concerted action, the pool is limited to those actors who agreed with, incited and encouraged the injurers.
+In concurrent cause cases, the pool of defendants is limited to those who physically contributed to the harm (examples include polluting factories as in Tidal Oil or tortious actors whose fires merged or reached the cabin before it was consumed).
+And, in alternative liability, the pool is even more limited.
+Second, each of the injuring and non-injuring actors behaved tortiously.
+Finally, and perhaps more importantly, the imposition of liability fulfills two functions: It compensates the victim and incentivizes the actors to engage tortiously in the activity when doing so is welfare enhancing.
+The actors who behave tortiously take the risk that their actions would place them under such a burden.
+They will thus engage in the activity only if they alone value the activity more than its expected cost (as in Example 5), or if they expect to be part of a larger group and thus anticipate that their liability would be diluted enough to justify their actions (Example 1-4).
+In either case the result is justified on economic grounds.
+It also leaves the ultimate decisions of whether to act and how much care to take with the tortious injurer-the party who is in the best position to make these decisions.